cvillecsteele/mithras/website/guide2.md

 configuration, including a VPC, two subnets, a security group, an IAM role, and an instance with some configuration done to it.

-You'll find the script in `$MITHRASHOME/example/intermediate.js` You should copy it to your Mithras sandbox:

-    cp $MITHRASHOME/example/intermediate.js ~/projects/mysite

 You'll see use of caching in this example, to reduce the overhead of querying AWS repeatedly for resources.
 (Since it can take awhile.)